Samuuuh/feup-ac/docs/business_understanding.md

 ## Business Goals

+- As a measurement of quality, the model here presented must be able to predict correctly at least 7 scenarios out of 10 where the person does not pay the loan.
-- Lower the percentage of unpaid loans.
+- Decrease the percentage of unpaid loans.
-- Company with more confidance when making new loans.
+- The company can decrease the risk of a loan beign left unpaid.
 - Improve their service by having an accurate prediction if the client can have a loan or not.
-- As a measurement of quality, the model here presented must be able to predict correctly at least 7 scenarios out of 10 where the person does not pay the loan.
 - The study finishes on time.

 ## Requirements Analysis